woupiestek/programming-with-dependent-types/equalizer/sketches.md

 ## types explored again
 Function types are strictly necessary.
 Distinct cartesian products are really nice to have, and possibly not optional in a language that isn't generic.
-Then the recrusive types are supposed to solve a lot of problem generically, rather than having to come up with separate solutions every time.
+Then the recursive types are supposed to solve a lot of problem generically, rather than having to come up with separate solutions every time.
 ```
 Gamma, x: A |- M: B